camaveritt/Salon/README.md

 Automated appointment scheduler for a salon.
-Includes dump for postgresql database to store services offered, customer information, and appointment information.
+Includes dump for database to store services offered, customer information, and appointment information.
 Also includes an interactive shell script to automatically schedule appointments for customers and update the database accordingly.